-Although I had visited a handful of Greek islands before, I hadn’t even heard of Milos until about a year before our trip.
-Now, after spending some time on this enchanting island, I can safely say that it’s the most beautiful Greek island I’ve been to (with Santorini being a very close second!).
+Although I had visited a handful of Greek islands before, I hadnā€™t even heard of Milos until about a year before our trip.
+Now, after spending some time on this enchanting island, I can safely say that itā€™s the most beautiful Greek island Iā€™ve been to.

-In this post, I’m sharing my favorite experiences and some of the best things to do in Milos, which I hope will inspire you to visit this little gem!
+In this blog post, Iā€™m sharing my favorite experiences and the best things to do in Milos, which I hope will inspire you to visit this little gem!
+You’ll also find my tips on where to stay in Milos and how to get to the island as well as a map that gives you an overview of where the main points of interest are located.

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.